On the number of cliques in graphs with a forbidden subdivision or immersion: Counting cliques in graphs with no -immersion

 {\bf Peeling Process}

-Pick a minimum degree vertex $v_1$ and include it in the clique, and continue the algorithm picking cliques to add to $v_1$ within the neighborhood $N(v_1)$ of $v_1$.
-Once we have exhausted all cliques containing $v_1$, we delete it from the graph and continue the algorithm amongst the remaining vertices.
+Given a graph $G$, pick a minimum degree vertex $v_1$.
+We first enumerate all cliques containing $v_1$.
+We accomplish this by applying the algorithm to the induced subgraph of $G$ with vertex set being the neighborhood $N(v_1)$ to obtain all cliques within $N(v_1)$, and add $v_1$ to each of these cliques.
+Once we have exhausted all cliques containing $v_1$, we delete it from the graph and continue the algorithm to the induced subgraph of the remaining vertices.

-In this way, every clique $K$ in $G$ has an ordering $v_1,\ldots,v_s$ of all its vertices so that the following holds.
+In this way, every clique $K$ in $G$ has an ordering $v_1,\ldots,v_s$ of its vertices so that the following holds.
 Let $G_0=G$.
 After deleting vertices one at a time of degree smaller than the degree of $v_1$, we obtain an induced subgraph $G_1$ that contains $K$ in which $v_1$ has the minimum degree.
 After picking $v_1,\ldots,v_i$, we delete from $G_i$ vertex $v_i$ and its nonneighbors, and vertices one at a time of degree smaller than that of $v_{i+1}$ and obtain an induced subgraph $G_{i+1}$ of $G_i$ that contains $K \setminus \{v_1,\ldots,v_i\}$ and in which $v_{i+1}$ has the minimum degree.

 The peeling process allows us to focus on a remaining induced subgraph which is small or quite dense and is easier to analyze.
 There are not many vertices of any given clique not in this remaining induced subgraph.
 These few vertices contribute a relatively small factor to the total number of cliques.